amgadk/arista-containerlab/README.md

     ```

-sudo containerlab inspect -t topology.yaml

--to access ceos devices use ssh and the ip address (username and password are admin)
+4. To access cEOS devices use ssh and the ip address (username and password are admin)

+    ```shell
     ssh admin@172.16.1.101
+    ```

--to access linux hosts use the following command
+5. To access linux hosts use the following command

+    ```shell
-sudo docker exec -it clab-avdirb-client1 /bin/sh
+    sudo docker exec -it clab-host1 /bin/sh
+    ```

+   Note: The container name is used "clab-host1", you will see this when you run the containerlab inspect command (step 3)

 ## Resources